jthmiller/jthmiller.github.io/_pages/about.md

 Turning our attention to the tiny: Picocyanobacteria in NH Lakes
 ------
-Seasonal harmful cyanobacteria blooms (HCBs) are marked by a rapid increase in multiple species of cyanobacteria that produce biotoxins that are dangerous to human health and wildlife.
-Some species of the larger 'bloom-forming' classes of cyanobacteria species form visable blooms that trigger beach closures.
-However, due to their small size, relatively little is known about the smallest class of cyanobacteria species, picocyanobacteria (< 2 micrometers), and how much they contribute to HCBs.
-Pico-sized cyanobacteria are notoriously difficult to study with traditional methods.
-We often do not know  which types of cyanobacteria are present in a given water sample and which of those can produce hazardous cyanotoxins.
-However,By sequencing bacterial DNA extracted from water samples, we can start to unravel the complex relationships between toxins, cyanobacteria, and the environmental factors drive the harmful blooms.
-Unfortunately, the resources we need for matching DNA sequences to toxin producing picocyanobacteria are patchy and underdeveloped.
+Seasonal harmful cyanobacteria blooms (HCBs) are characterized by the rapid proliferation of multiple cyanobacteria species that produce biotoxins hazardous to human health and wildlife.
+Among these, certain larger, bloom-forming cyanobacteria species can create visible blooms that often lead to beach closures.
+However, the smallest class of cyanobacteria, picocyanobacteria (less than 2 micrometers), remains poorly understood, particularly in terms of their contribution to HCBs.
+Due to their minute size, picocyanobacteria are notoriously challenging to study using traditional methods, making it difficult to identify which species are present in water samples and which are capable of producing harmful cyanotoxins.
+By sequencing bacterial DNA from water samples, we can begin to unravel the complex relationships between toxins, cyanobacteria, and the environmental factors that drive harmful blooms.
+Unfortunately, the resources needed to match DNA sequences to toxin-producing picocyanobacteria are currently sparse and underdeveloped.

-In collaboration with [Amanda McQuaid](https://extension.unh.edu/person/amanda-mcquaid) and the [Lay Lakes Monitoring Program](https://extension.unh.edu/natural-resources/land-conservation-water-resources/lakes-lay-monitoring-program), [Peter Countway and Robin Seith](https://www.bigelow.org/about/people/pcountway.html) at Bigelow Marine Lab, and the town of [Wolfeboro, NH](https://www.wolfeboronh.us/wolfeboro-waters-committee), we will target picocyanobacteria from New Hampshire lakes for whole-genome sequencing to 1) assemble more genomes (and toxin producing genes) for pico-sized cyanobacteria, 2) measure the prevalence of toxins of pico-populations from different lake in New Hampshire.
+In collaboration with [Amanda McQuaid](https://extension.unh.edu/person/amanda-mcquaid) and the [Lay Lakes Monitoring Program](https://extension.unh.edu/natural-resources/land-conservation-water-resources/lakes-lay-monitoring-program), [Peter Countway and Robin Seith](https://www.bigelow.org/about/people/pcountway.html) at Bigelow Marine Lab, and the town of [Wolfeboro, NH](https://www.wolfeboronh.us/wolfeboro-waters-committee), we will target picocyanobacteria from New Hampshire lakes for whole-genome sequencing to 1) assemble more genomes (and toxin producing genes) for pico-sized cyanobacteria, 2) measure the prevalence of toxins of pico-populations from different lakes in New Hampshire.